oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

       oracle.net.tns_admin: <absolute path of the unzipped wallet root directory>

 ```
-When using PKCS12 wallet, you must include the Oracle PKI provider to access your wallet.
+When using a PKCS12 wallet, you must include the Oracle PKI provider to access your wallet.
 Add the Oracle PKI provider to your Java `java.security` file.
-For more information about adding the Oracle PKI provider to the Java `java.security` file, see Section 2.2.4 "How can Oracle wallets be used in Java" in [SSL with Oracle JDBC](https://www.oracle.com/technetwork/topics/wp-oracle-jdbc-thin-ssl-130128.pdf).
+For more information, see Section 2.2.4 "How can Oracle wallets be used in Java" in [SSL with Oracle JDBC Thin Driver](https://www.oracle.com/technetwork/topics/wp-oracle-jdbc-thin-ssl-130128.pdf).

+### Access a database without using a wallet (non wallet-based access)

 For a typical database, use the following example: